 People with autosomal dominant PKD also can experience the following complications:

 - urinary tract infections-specifically, in the kidney cysts

 - Abnormal heart valves

-Aneurysms (bulges in the walls of blood vessels) in the
+- aneurysms-bulges in the walls of blood vessels-in the brain

 Find out what women really need.